 - Northern School of Contemporary Dance

 - Rambert School of Ballet and Contemporary Dance

 RADA is a founding affiliate of this higher education institution.

 All of our higher education courses are validated by King's College London.
 For information of which courses this applies to please see the individual courses pages.

-RADA Enterprises provides a vital source of income to RADA.
+RADA in Business is part of RADA Enterprises Ltd, the commercial subsidiary of RADA, and provides a vital source of income to RADA.
 Over the past eleven years over £3million has been contributed to the Academy, helping us to train the actors and technicians of the future.
-The support we receive from RADA Enterprises means that no student accepted onto our BA Acting and Technical Theatre Stage Management courses has ever been turned away due to lack of funds.
+The support we receive from RADA in Business means that no student accepted onto our BA Acting and Technical Theatre Stage Management courses has ever been turned away due to lack of funds.

-For more information on RADA Enterprises and for details of the services they provide, please visit their website.
+For more information on RADA in Business and for details of the services they provide, please visit their website.